ti-oluwa/django_utz/README.md

 - `add_utz_fields`: A boolean value that determines if the user timezone aware serializer fields should be automatically added to the serializer.
 Defaults to `True`.
 - `datetime_repr_format`: The format with which the datetime fields are represented.
 Defaults to "%Y-%m-%d %H:%M:%S %Z (%z)".
-- `time_repr_format`: The format with which the time fields are represented.
-Defaults to "%H:%M:%S %Z (%z)".
 - `serializer_model`: The model of the serializer.
 Returns serializer.Meta.model.

 ## Fields

 ### Serializer Fields

-In the case that you need complete control over the serializer fields, you can add the timezone aware serializer fields manually.
+In the case that you need complete control over the serializer fields, you can add user timezone aware serializer datetime fields manually.
 The timezone aware serializer fields are:

 - `UTZDateTimeField`: A serializer field that represents a timezone aware datetime field in the user's local timezone.
-- `UTZTimeField`: A serializer field that represents a timezone aware time field in the user's local timezone.

 ```python
 class PostSerializer(serializers.ModelSerializer):